Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining

 Consider again the case of a company that trains a language model on the text messages of its end users.
 The company initializes their model with the publicly available GPT-2 model, and then finetunes it with DP on its own corpus of private chat messages.
 The company then deploys the model and promises users that this model is privacy preserving!

 Peter W.~uses the model and types: ``\texttt{The phone number of Peter W.~is:}'' and the model auto-completes his correct phone number (and also helpfully supplies his fax number, physical address, and email address).
 Peter W.~claims this model violates his privacy.
-The company assures Peter that it does not, since their implementation satisfies a state-of-the-art $(\epsilon=0.1, \delta=10^{-12})$ level of differential privacy.
+The company assures Peter that it does not, since their implementation satisfies a state-of-the-art $(\epsilon=0.1, \delta=10^{-12})$ level of differential privacy (with respect to the data used for finetuning).
 His privacy was actually compromised when he posted his phone number along side some technical documents in a report to the government several years ago.

-Peter does not fully understand.
-No one even reads these technical documents.
+Peter might not be fully satisfied with such an answer.
 We argue that many people might react like Peter if personal information about them were ever output by a ``privacy preserving'' machine learning model.